etwk/blog/content/lists/books.md

 - [ ] Against the Grain: A Deep History of the Earliest States
 - [ ] God's Bankers: A History of Money and Power at the Vatican #must
 - [ ] Church History in Plain Language
+- [ ] The Destruction of the European Jews
+- [ ] KL: A History of the Nazi Concentration Camps

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life